ethan-ck/Alexandria/Database Design and Development/Types of Databases.md

 ![[exampl;e.png]]

 Another type of flat data file is the fixed-width file.
 All the columns share a fixed width in characters.
-In this case, we
+In this case, we can see that each data entry is separated into rows and columns.

 ![[download.png]]

+With both of these types of databases, they share a common flaw.
+They are both prone to redundancy.

 Hierarchal Databases